Actindo-AG/Documentation/PIM/UserInterface/02_Products.md

 # Products
 *PIM > Products*

-The PIM menu entry *Products* is used to manage all products in the PIM system.
+The PIM menu entry *Products* is used to manage all products in the *PIM* module.

 The *Products* User Interface is composed of the following tabs:
   - [LIST](02a_Products.md)